Patti McLeod: 34th Legislative Assembly

 McLeod was re-elected as MLA of Watson Lake on November 7, 2016, when the Yukon Party was defeated by the Yukon Liberal Party.
 She is currently the Official Opposition critic for the Department of Health and Social Services, the Women's Directorate, and the Yukon Workers’ Compensation Health and Safety Board.
 McLeod is currently also a member of the Standing Committee on Statutory Instruments and the Standing Committee on Appointments to Major Government Boards and Committees.

+35th Legislative Assembly

+In the 35th Legislature of Yukon, McLeod served as the Official Opposition critic for Community Services and the Yukon Workers' Compensation Health and Safety Board.

 Personal life

 Prior to entering territorial politics, she worked in mining administration for the federal and territorial governments.
 She is a former elected member of the Watson Lake town council and used to work for the Watson Lake Chamber of Commerce.